JET1212/Getting_and_Cleaning_Data_Assignment_1/README.md

 The test and train datasets are then merged.
 Averages are calculated for each column in the merged dataset using the SQLDF package.

-The merged dataset is written into the "tidydataset.text" file.
+The merged dataset is written into the "tidydataset.txt" file.